kencamarador/portfolio/Azure/Automate Onboarding.md

 Handling user accounts, especially in a large company, can be a very repetitive and time-consuming task.
 As the person responsible for creating all these accounts, I realized that we needed a simpler and faster way to bring new employees onboard.
 That's why I suggested automating and improving our onboarding process.

 Here's why:
-* Time Efficiency: Automation can significantly reduce the time required to create user accounts.
-This means new employees can access the systems they need more quickly, boosting overall productivity.
+* Time Efficiency: By automating and streamlining our user account creation process, we'll be able to save a significant amount of time and effort.
+This means our new employees can get up and running faster, allowing us to operate more efficiently as a whole.
-* Accuracy and Consistency: Automated processes are less prone to human error.
-By using automation, you can ensure that each user account is created with consistent and accurate information, reducing the risk of issues and security vulnerabilities.
+* Accuracy and Consistency: Automation ensures that every user account is created with precision and consistency.
+This reduces the chances of errors or discrepancies in user profiles, enhancing our data quality and overall security.
-* Resource Savings: By automating repetitive tasks, you free up human resources to focus on more strategic and value-added activities.
-This can lead to cost savings and improved utilization of your IT team's skills and expertise.
+* Resource Savings: Automating repetitive tasks will free up our IT team's valuable time and skills.
+This can be channeled into more strategic projects, ultimately leading to resource savings and a more productive IT department.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>